khusroo7/Diabetes-Prediction-Model/README.md

 Data Preprocessing:
 <br>
 1. Handling missing values.
-2. <br>
-Normalizing and scaling features where necessary.
+2. Normalizing and scaling features where necessary.
 <br>
 Splitting the data into training and testing sets.
 <br>